geseib/awsgwlbworkshop/website/content/Lab2-internettoVPC/70-deployGWLBe/72-VPC Routing.md

    ![GWLB Endpoint List](/images/gwlbe-list-gwlbe.png))

 1. In the details panel below, get the Availability Zone and ID of each of the GWLB **Endpoints**.
-If you named them, you can see it in the table, otherwise you can click the Subnets tab and note the Availability ZOne to the right of the Subnet ID. _be sure to get both endpoints, one for each **Availability Zone**_.
+If you named them, you can see it in the table, otherwise you can click the Subnets tab and note the Availability Zone to the right of the Subnet ID. _Be sure to get both endpoints, one for each **Availability Zone**_.

 #### Edge Route table